KevinFlanagan7/Golf-classic/README.md

 ## Testing

 The site responds nicely to all different screen sizes, the images look sharp on all device sizes with very little blank spaces.
-It allows the user to navigate around easily and aslo make contact via the sign up form or social media links.
+It allows the user to navigate around easily and also make contact via the sign up form or social media links.
 The content is simple and to the point.

-- I had issues with the navigation menu bar when testing as it was scrolling too far past the About, Gallery and Registration sections.
-After some research on the internet I found the scroll-padding-top code which i used to resolve the problem.
+- I had a probelm with the navigation menu bar when testing as it was scrolling too far past the About, Prize, Gallery and Registration sections.
+I used the scroll-padding-top command to resolve the problem.
-- While researching for the above problem I also found the scroll behavior code and also used this and set it to smooth for a better user experience.
+I also used the scroll behavior command and set it to smooth for a better user experience.
 - I found that I was repeating a lot of code in my style.css file.
-I created more classes in my index.html file which reduced my style.css code by nearly 100 lines and improved the lighthouse performance results.
+I created more classes in my index.html file which reduced my style.css code by approximatley 100 lines and improved the lighthouse performance results.
-- When I was validating index.html file, I had 2 errors showing.
+- When I was validating index.html file, I had 2 warnings showing.
 It reported that two sections (Registration and location map) were missing headings.
-I added headings and a class to these sections and then set up a css style rule to hide the headings.
+I added headings and a class to these sections and set up a css style rule to hide the headings.
 - The results of my validation for html and css files are below.
     - HTML (index.html) validator [results](documentation/index.html.png "W3C HTML")
     - HTML (signup.html) validator [results](documentation/signup.html.png "W3C HTML")